Gweaton/SenecaLearningTask/README.md

     DEV_DATABASE_URI=mongodb://path_to_dev_database
     TEST_DATABASE_URI=mongodb://path_to_test_database
     ```

+- Run `npm install` to install the required dependencies for the app.
 - To start the server, run `npm start` from the root directory of the project.
-- You will then be able to interact with the app in a number of ways:
+- You will then be able to interact with the app in a number of ways (see below).

+### Running tests

+To run the tests, simply run `npm test` from the root of the project.

+Note: every now and then there is some flakiness with these tests due to the async nature of fetching from the database.
+Running them multiple times gives you a correct result, but I would like to make them more rock-solid so they can be more trusted.

 ### Running from the command line